23 Best Italian desserts in Italy To Go For

 Delicious Easter Dove, or Colomba di Pasqua in Italian, tastes similar to panettone.
 The dough is made pretty much the same.

-But unlike panettone, colomba di Pasqua is made without raisins, and the dough is traditionally covered with almonds and nib sugar.
+But unlike panettone, Colomba di Pasqua is made without raisins, and the dough is traditionally covered with almonds and nib sugar.

 Colomba di Pasqua originates from Milan, just like Panettone.
+Read more about this delicious Italian Easter bread in my article: Colomba di Pasqua.

 15. ZABAIONE – Italian liquid egg custard with wine